cri-o/cri-o/docs/crio.conf.5.md

 **pids_limit**=1024
   Maximum number of processes allowed in a container.

+**log_to_journald**=false
+  Whether container output should be logged to journald in addition to the kuberentes log file.

 **log_size_max**=-1
   Maximum size allowed for the container log file.
 Negative numbers indicate that no size limit is imposed.
 If it is positive, it must be >= 8192 to match/exceed conmon's read buffer.
 The file is truncated and re-opened so the limit is never exceeded.